johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/Templates.md

 # Templates Overview

 The site builder can create templates that the site pages use to render the data in a similar layout/pattern.
-Using templates makes the site building and editing more efficient.
+Using templates makes the site building and editing process more efficient.

 ## Template Benefits